boskiv/kt/README.md

 The `kt` tool assumes the following conventions of your project:

 * You put your `gomplate` files in the `templates` folder.
 You can create sub folders under that to arbitrary depth.
 * Inside the `templates` folder you group components in their own subfolders.
-Each component subfolder must have a `k8s` subfolder where any Kubernetes manifests live, and can optionally have a `cfn` folder as well which would contain a AWS Cloudformation template.
+Each component subfolder may have a `cfn` folder as well which would contain an AWS Cloudformation template.
 * You put the environment files, AKA the `gomplate` datasource files in the `envs` folder and name each file after the environment.

 ## Templating